Support the Causes You Love and Save on Taxes with Your Estate Plan

-How Charitable Remainder Trusts (CRT) Work
+How Charitable Remainder Trusts (CRTs) Work

 A charitable remainder trust is an irrevocable trust that makes annual or more frequent payments to you, typically until you die.
 What remains in the trust then passes to a qualified charity of your choice.

 - Obtain a deduction.
 You will be eligible for a current income tax charitable contribution deduction for the value of the charity’s interest in the trust.
 Interestingly, the deduction is permitted when the trust is created even though the charity has to wait to receive anything.

 - Enhance your investment return.
 The charitable remainder trust pays no income taxes.
 Your trust can generally sell an appreciated asset without recognizing any gain.
 The trustee can then reinvest the full amount of the proceeds, which generates larger payments to you.

 The trust will be eligible for the estate tax charitable deduction if it passes to one or more qualified charities at your death.